-Coolant temperature sensor testing - symptoms, cause of failure & troubleshooting
+Checking the coolant temperature sensor – symptoms, cause of failure and troubleshooting

 The coolant temperature sensor informs the engine control unit about the operating temperature of the engine, so that the fuel quantity and ignition point can be adapted accordingly.
 On this page, we will explain to you the functional principle of the coolant temperature sensor and show you how to correctly localise causes of faults during troubleshooting, among other things.